 Type 2 diabetes risk factors can vary greatly, ranging from familial factors to lifestyle influences.
-While there’s no true medical consensus as to the exact cause, known threats include:
+While there’s no real medical consensus as to the exact cause, known threats include:

-- Weight: the more fatty tissue is present on the body, the more resistant cells become to insulin
+- Weight: the more fatty tissue a body has, the more resistant cells become to insulin

 - Inactivity: a sedentary lifestyle can slow the conversion of glucose to energy, decreasing the sensitivity of cells to insulin.